nikhilbadyal/docker-py-revanced/README.md

       ```
 ## Note
 By default script build the version as recommended by revanced team.
 1. If you want to a specific version .
-Add the version in .env file like
+Add the version in `environment` like
     ```dotenv
     YOUTUBE_VERSION=17.31.36
     YOUTUBE_MUSIC_VERSION=X.X.X